DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/cloud_setup.md

 It doesn't matter which one you prefer for this course.

-## Step 6: Create Your Development Environment
+## Step 6: Verify Your Development Environment

 ### What Are Environments in dbt?